MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 ---
-title: Work with Time Sheets for Jobs
+title: Use Time Sheets for Projects
 description: Describes how to create a time sheet for a job, copy planning lines to it, define work types, fill in the time sheet, and submit it for approval.
 author: SorenGP
 ms.service: dynamics365-business-central